-To protect the health and safety of BHSC families, the BHSC staff team has developed a provisional plan that will allow us to maintain the quality of student learning as long as the coronavirus remains a public concern.
+To protect the health and safety of BHSC families, the BHSC staff team has adopted an innovative plan that allows us to maintain the quality of student learning—and to see one another’s smiles—as long as the coronavirus remains a public concern.

 Instruction During Any Stay-at-Home Orders

 We recognize that not all classes work well with remote instruction.
 So, in the event of a stay-at-home order, all BHSC classes will be offered online except the following three hands-on classes: Kaleidoscope (Form I), Handicrafts (Forms II through IV), and Art Explorations (Form II).
-For these three classes, we will plan to offer up to four weeks of make-up classes over winter break and/or in May and June.
+For these three classes, we will plan to offer up to four weeks of make-up classes over holiday breaks and/or in May.
 If stay-at-home time lasts longer than four weeks, or if we are unable to offer make-ups, families enrolled in those three classes will not be billed tuition for those classes during months in which those classes are cancelled without corresponding make-ups.
 Refunds will be offered to any families who have pre-paid tuition for those classes for those months.

 Instruction On Campus